notmuhammad/documentation/content/applications/websites/ecommerce/checkout_payment_shipping/shipping.rst

 if the shiping method does not involve any specific provider.

 .. tip::
-   Upon :ref:`configuring <inventory/shipping_receiving/configure-delivery-method>` a shipping
+   Upon :ref:`configuring <inventory/shipping_receiving/configure-delivery-method>` a delivery
    method, you can:

    - restrict it :doc:`to a specific website <../../website/configuration/multi_website>` by